opencv/opencv/modules/core/doc/drawing_functions.rst

     :param lineType: Type of the circle boundary.
 See  :func:`line`  description.

-    :param shift: Number of fractional bits in the center?? coordinates, and radius value.
+    :param shift: Number of fractional bits in the center's coordinates and in the radius value.

 The function ``circle`` draws a simple or filled circle with a given center and radius.